-One of my favorite memories growing up was making cut-out cookies with my mother every Christmas.
+One of my favorite memories growing up was making cut-out sugar cookies with my mother every Christmas.
 My mother slowly refined her recipe over the years into something that is nothing short of delicious.

-This year, however, I’m grain-free and of all the things I was going to miss this Christmas, those cut-out cookies were at the top of the list.
-I decided it was unacceptable to let a Christmas go by without my mother’s cookies, so I adapted the recipe to be grain-free.
+This year, however, I’m grain-free and of all the things I was going to miss this Christmas, those cut-out sugar cookies were at the top of the list.
+I decided it was unacceptable to let a Christmas go by without my mother’s cookies, so I adapted this recipe to be grain-free.
 With two simple flours, coconut flour and tapioca flour, this cookie is sure to please.

-Mom’s Grain-Free Sugar Cut-Out Cookies
+Mom’s Grain-Free Cut-Out Sugar Cookies

 - Cream together the ghee (or butter), granulated sweetener, eggs, and vanilla.